 TV Shows & Documentaries at the BBC

 At the BBC, Attenborough faced two obstacles.
 First, the station had little to no programming devoted to the natural sciences, and second, his boss thought that Attenborough’s teeth were too big for him to be an on-air personality.
 Despite these hindrances, however, Attenborough persevered, taking small steps forward on the path toward his ultimate destiny.
 He started out producing the quiz show Animal, Vegetable, Mineral? and then moved on to co-host a program called The Pattern of Animals with naturalist Sir Julian Huxley.

 But Attenborough was dissatisfied with the format of shows such as these, which often brought animals out of their natural habitats and into the distressing environment of a television studio.
-Seeking to break with this unfortunate tradition, in 1954 Attenborough launched a series titled Zoo Quest.
+Seeking to break with this unfortunate tradition, Attenborough launched a series titled Zoo Quest in 1954.
 The program filmed animals not only in captivity, but also in the wild, with the film crews traveling far and wide to capture images of the animals.
 With its on-location yet respectfully distant approach to filming wildlife, Zoo Quest established what are now the general standards for nature documentaries.
-The show was so successful with viewers that in 1957 the BBC established its Natural History Unit.
+The show was so successful with viewers that it led the BBC to establish its Natural History Unit in 1957.

 'Life on Earth'